-Simultaneously Trivializing and Complicating GIS
+Simultaneously Trivializing and Complicating GIS (GW, April, 2012)

-By Joseph K. Berry (in GeoWorld, April 2012)1

 Several things seem to be coalescing in my mind (or maybe colliding is a better word).
 GIS has moved up the technology adoption curve from Innovators in the 1970s to Early Adopters in the 80s, to Early Majority in the 90s, to Late Majority in the 00s and is poised to capture the Laggards this decade.
 Somewhere along this progression, however, the field seems to have bifurcated along technical and analytical lines.